Former ‘RHONY’ Star, Jill Zarin, Worries About Kyle Richards And Mauricio Umansky’s Relationship

 “And Kyle and Mauricio, I worry.
 I think they are a really great couple, but I know that Bobby and I after a few years, I felt it.
 I felt shaky.
 Not very shaky, but I felt a little shaky and I hope she gets off before anything happens to her and Mauricio.”

-Kyle and Mauricio don’t have any relationship issues in the public eye as of now, Jill just seemed to be concerned for their marriages well-being going forward.
+Kyle and Mauricio don’t have any relationship issues in the public eye as of now; Jill just seemed to be concerned for their marriage going forward.
 The RHOBH couple have one of the longest marriages across all Real Housewives cities, after celebrating their 24th wedding anniversary back in January.
-Lisa Rinna and Harry Hamlin are close behind with 23 years of marriage while Dorit Kemsley and PK Kemsley have a relatively new marriage of just five years.
+Lisa Rinna and Harry Hamlin are close behind with 23 years, while Dorit Kemsley and PK Kemsley have a relatively new marriage of just five years.
 Lisa Vanderpump and Ken Todd had the longest-running marriage on RHOBH when she was still on the show, as the duo wed back in 1982.

 Despite Jill hoping Kyle leaves the show soon for the safety of her marriage, the last remaining OG of RHOBH doesn’t have plans to retire anytime in the near future.
-Alongside Ramona Singer, Teresa Giudice, and Nene Leakes, Kyle is one of the only OG’s left standing on Bravo.
+Alongside Ramona Singer, Teresa Giudice, and NeNe Leakes, Kyle is one of the few OGs left standing on Bravo.